iexcloud/docs/source/getting-started/write-and-read-a-record.md

 - **Workspace**
 - **Dataset ID**
-- **Response Attributes**

-The **Response Attributes** section summarizes the data schema.
+- **Response Attributes** - this section summarizes the data schema.
 It lists the attributes (properties) and their types, and indicates if the attributes are indexed, required, and or allow null values.

     - `key`, `subkey`, or `date` indicate Primary, Secondary, and Date indexes.
     - `*` indicates the attribute is required.
     - type`,null` indicates nulls are allowed.

 ``` {seealso} See [Understanding Datasets](../managing-your-data/understanding-datasets.md) to learn about dataset indexes.
 ```